Freedy-FR/CI-P3-Airship/README.md

  - I want to be able to see my name on the board.
  - I want to be shown help messages showing instructions.
  - I want to know more about the results of my selection.
- - I want to restart the quiz after finish playing.
+ - I want to restart the game after finish playing.
  - I want no bugs or issues with the game.

 [Back to top ⇧](#airship-battles)